I7-Examples/The-Reliques-of-Tolti-Aph/docs/source.txt

 Check casting (this is the can't cast without required materials rule):
 	let the stuff be the requirement of the spell understood;
-	if the stuff is not air
+	unless the stuff is air:
-	begin;
 		if the player is carrying something (called the focus) which is made of the stuff, change the current spell focus to the focus;
-		otherwise say "To weave that enchantment, you must have something made of [stuff] in your hands." instead;
+		otherwise say "To weave that enchantment, you must have something made of [stuff] in your hands." instead.
-	end if.

 Check casting (this is the can't magically attack a warded person rule):
-	if the nature of the spell understood is offensive and the second noun is a person begin;
-		let the intended victim be the second noun;
+	if the nature of the spell understood is offensive and the second noun is a person: let the intended victim be the second noun;
-		if the intended victim knows ward magic, say "With a contemptuous wave of orange sparks, [the intended victim] cancels your [spell understood] incantation." instead;[* The can't magically attack a warded person rule is a little sloppy: it does not sap the magical strength of the victim to cast the spell, which - if sauce for the wizard is sauce for the necromancer - it perhaps should.] end if.
+		if the intended victim knows ward magic, say "With a contemptuous wave of orange sparks, [the intended victim] cancels your [spell understood] incantation." instead.[* The can't magically attack a warded person rule is a little sloppy: it does not sap the magical strength of the victim to cast the spell, which - if sauce for the wizard is sauce for the necromancer - it perhaps should.]

 Effect is a rulebook.[*The carry out and report rules for the casting action are going to be surprisingly short - considering the vast range of possible outcomes when a spell is cast - and they do this by using a more powerful mechanism to allow for more flexible reporting than would ordinarily be possible: they create a new rulebook, "Effect", whose task is to carry out the spell.
 Effect rules are also expected to set "current spell outcome" to a suitable message about what happens, and (optionally) "current spell event" to a rule which carries out further consequences.]

-The current spell outcome is a text which varies.
+The current spell outcome is an indexed text which varies.
 To record outcome (eventual message - text): change the current spell outcome to eventual message.

 The current spell event is a rule which varies.
 To record event (eventual rule - rule): change the current spell event to eventual rule.

 This is the no spell event at all rule: stop.